vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/smb_file_shares.md

 ## PASW

-SMB shares requires authentication which can be enabled by using .NET wrapper around the native [Windows Networking API][winapi] via the [Steeltoe Common .NET Network library](nuget).
+SMB shares requires authentication which can be enabled by using .NET wrapper around the native [Windows Networking API][winapi] via the [Steeltoe Common .NET Network library][nuget].
 Note this is an experimental feature and is currently limited to IP address UNC paths

 ```ps
 Install-Package Steeltoe.Common.Net